innovacy/Up/README.md

 as simple and fast as possible, while allowing the author to focus almost completely on the actual task of authoring.
 Just get your wiki quickly Up! ;)

 ## Documentation

 The documentation has been split from this document into the docs folder, for two reasons:

   * To be easier to read
-  * To serve as an example/starting point how you can use Up!
+  * To provide an example implementation of how you can use Up!

+Once you install Up!, you can browse the documentation in your browser where you installed Up! and you can use these files as starting point to modify and experiment with.

+Browse the documentation:

   * [Getting started](docs/getting-started.md)
   * [Nagivation]()
   * [Configuration]()
   * [Advanced Features](docs/advanced-features.md)
   * [FAQ](docs/faq.md)

-Also, once you install Up!, you can browse the documentation in your browser where you installed Up! and you can use these files as starting point to experiment.

 ## Installation